jhconsensus/caspian-sandbox/README.md

 Hello World,

-This purpose of this learning repository is to learn, create and develop applications.
+The purpose of this learning repository is to learn, create and develop applications.

 Thanks,
 jhconsensus